edgedb/easy-edgedb/chapter10/index.md

 );
 ```

-This used quite a few functions:
+This used quite a few functions, all of which work on sets:

 - `count()` to count the number of items,
 - `all()` to return `{true}` if all items match and `{false}` otherwise,